Subpoened-peon/CS361-Project/README.md

 ## Compiling and Using

-To run this code, the user will want to find the
+To run this code, the user will want to find the directory containing the p1- files.

 ## Sources Used
 https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html